 “As the preeminent obesity researcher of our generation, Dr. O’Rahilly has contributed immensely to science and clinical care and is also a tireless advocate for people with obesity,” said Taubman Institute Director Charles F. Burant, M.D., Ph.D.
 “I am delighted that the selection committee has recognized his work with the Taubman Prize.”

 Dr. O’Rahilly will deliver a keynote lecture, and take questions at the Taubman Institute annual symposium on October 22.
-The 10 a.m. talk, preceded by a strolling networking breakfast at 8:30 a.m., is open to the community and will take place in the Kahn Auditorium at the A. Alfred Taubman Biomedical Science Research Building in Ann Arbor.
+The 10 a.m. talk, preceded by a poster session and strolling networking breakfast at 8:30 a.m., is open to the community and will take place in the Kahn Auditorium at the A. Alfred Taubman Biomedical Science Research Building in Ann Arbor.